If you’re looking for Lough Eske Castle reviews, the article below should help.

 I’ve heard people banging on about how amazing the five star Lough Eske Castle Hotel in Donegal is for a few years now.

-Lough Eske Castle Hotel Review
+An honest Lough Eske Castle review

 When we entered our room, the first thing to catch my eye wasn’t the massive bed, or the view out towards the castle, or the mini bar.

 It was the fat chocolate covered strawberries that were resting on a little bit of slate, waiting for us to arrive (when you’re booking your room you can choose these as an add-on).

 A fine big bed and lots of natural light

 I’m fairly sure that the room we stayed in was called a ‘Courtyard room’.
 It was HUGE, cosy and spotless throughout.

 And yes, the bed was as ridiculously comfy as it looks in the photo above.
 In fact, after scrolling through a heap of other Lough Eske Castle reviews, the beds come up time and time again.

 Our bathroom at Lough Eske Castle came equipped with twin sinks, a decent sized bath and one of those rainforest style showers.